Vaberer/Google-Material-Design-Icons-Swift/README.md

-#There is also a very popular [Font Awesome Library](https://github.com/Vaberer/Font-Awesome-Swift) which you will love!
+#There is also a very popular [Font Awesome](https://github.com/Vaberer/Font-Awesome-Swift) library which you will love!